PNNL-m-q/lipidimea/README.md

         - [ ] update packaging of backend app using PyInstaller

 ### Backend
-- [ ] adopt cleaner parameter configuration/management model \(like `tcdr.slim.params.SlimParams`\)
-    - [x] nested dataclasses
-    - [x] load from default config then update explicitly specified params
-    - [ ] reconcile the extra information that is included in the default configuration file that is used by the GUI to get default values and descriptions, not needed for actual data processing
-    - [x] reorganize into separate configuration files for each high-level analysis step
-        - [x] DDA
-        - [x] DIA
-        - [x] annotation
-    - [x] additional configs used in annotation should be loaded if the corresponding attribute of `AnnotationParams` is `None`, and the constants with paths to the default configs should be defined in `lipidimea.annotation` module
-    - [ ] perform testing to validate that updated code is working as expected
-        - [x] unit tests
-            - [x] parameters loading from/writing config files (`lipidimea.test.params`)
-            - [x] DDA data extraction and processing (`lipidimea.test.msms.dda`)
-            - [x] DIA data extraction and processing (`lipidimea.test.msms.dia`)
-            - [x] lipid annotation (`lipidimea.test.annotation`)
-        - [ ] integration tests
 - [ ] implement CLI for running data analysis
     - [ ] perform standard analyses
         - [ ] A. create results database \(+ other setup type tasks?\)